SunOner/sunone_aimbot/docs/en/questions_en.md

    - This is a bug of the onnx module.
 Each time before exporting a model, execute the command `pip uninstall onnx`.
 5. Does it only work with Arduino?
    - No, Arduino is needed to trick the anti-cheat into thinking you are using a physical mouse.
-6. The model does not export, and the line appears TensorRT: export failure ❌ 0.5s: Could not find: cublas64_12.dll.
+6. The model does not export, and the line appears TensorRT: export failure ❌ 0.5s: Could not find: cudnn64_8.dll.
 Is it on your PATH?
    - Download [cudnn64_8.zip](https://disk.yandex.ru/d/cm1Wi7OdkLtcLQ) and unpack it in C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/(your cuda version)/bin
 7. How to install a new model that I downloaded from boosty?
-   - Place it in the `models/` folder, go to config.ini and change AI_model_path = sunxds_0.3.4.pt or AI_model_path = sunxds_0.3.4.engine, if you exported the model to .engine.
-Also, don't forget to change the model size `AI_image_size` (currently the size is 640).
+   - Place it in the `models/` folder, go to config.ini and change ai_model_name = sunxds_0.4.1.pt or ai_model_name = sunxds_0.4.1.engine, if you exported the model to .engine.
+Also, don't forget to change the model size `ai_model_image_size`.
 8. How to export a model?
    - Go to the [export](https://github.com/SunOner/yolov8_aimbot?tab=readme-ov-file#export-pt-model-to-engine) section on the github page.
 9. The sight shoots above the head, how to adjust?